babelouest/glewlwyd/docs/OAUTH2.md

 **Note**

-This plugin will be deprecated sooner or later.
-Until then, bugs will still be fixed but no new functionalities will be added.
+This plugin is deprecated.
+If bugs are found they will be fixed, but you should use the OpenID Connect plugin instead.

 It's recommened to use the [OIDC plugin](OIDC.md) instead.